Hamza-Ali0237/PyTorch-RCNN-And-FasterRCNN/README.md

-# PyTorch-RCNN-Cats-And-Dogs
+# Implementing R-CNN and Faster R-CNN using PyTorch
- Use simple R-CNN network on the "Cat and Dog" dataset to classify and annotate images.
+Dataset used to train R-CNN: https://www.kaggle.com/datasets/andrewmvd/dog-and-cat-detection/data